 Stay six months between applications.
 Multiple new accounts in a short window slows score growth.

-Most newcomers see a usable credit score (640+ FICO) within 4 to 6 months of starting a credit-builder card and a credit builder loan together.
+Most newcomers see a usable credit score (640+ FICO) within 4 to 6 months, particularly international students on a structured plan of starting a credit-builder card and a credit builder loan together.

 Common mistakes Canadian newcomers make